-TEM micrographs were collected for the three most active catalyst supports (TiO2-Film and GA catalysts, vide infra) to confirm the presence of metallic rhodium (Figure 3, Supplementary Figure 6).
+TEM micrographs were collected for the three most active catalyst supports (TiO2-Film and GA catalysts, vide infra) to confirm the presence of metallic rhodium (Figure 3, Supplementary Figure 7).
 Figure 3a-c show open pore networks for all structures, including the TiO2-Film (Figure 3c) which is likely a fragment from the more-ordered top surface layer.
 The micrograph of the TiO2-GA structure (Figure 3b) suggests slightly improved periodic order relative to the Ta2O5-GA material (Figure 3a), consistent with the slightly improved peak definition observed in its SAXS pattern (Figure 2a).
 Figure 3d-f depicts high-magnification images of the same structures revealing lattice spacings (see insets) that can be indexed to Rh metal (200) and various oxide lattice planes.
 Results agree with earlier XRD and XPS datasets suggesting the presence of metallic Rh in catalyst samples.
+In is instructive to point out that in Table 1 we conservatively chose to report XRD derived Rh particle sizes as this technique averages over macroscopic sample volumes.
+When averaging over local TEM images (for an example see the case of TiO2-GA shown in Supplemental Figure 7d) smaller average particle sizes were determined (e.g., 2.3 nm vs. 12.4 nm for Rh on TiO2-GA).
+The values provided in Table 1 should therefore be regarded as closer to the upper Rh particle size limit in our catalysts.